 Because of the simple design, the Pencil Grip will work for both right handed kids and left handed kids.
 I always find it really difficult to assist left handed children with proper positioning because when you try and mirror your own pencil grip position, it feels completely backward!

 Now let’s take a deeper look at why kids hold their pencil wrong and additional insight and solutions…

-More Writing Tools that You Might Like
+More Writing Tools that I Recommend for Kids